2021 Best Colleges for Mechanical Engineering in Illinois

 Above Average Earnings After Graduation

-A mechanical engineering degree from colleges on this list typically translates into above average earnings after graduation.
+A mechanical engineering degree from schools on this list usually translates into above average earnings following graduation.
 Recent mechanical engineering graduates from Illinois colleges with a bachelors degree earned an average of $62,288 in 2017-2018.

 Other Factors We Consider